Mr B Up To His Old Tricks

 But, does any of this help us in our quest to understand what a 'dialectical contradiction' is (the main point of the aforementioned thread)?

-In fact, we are now more in the dark than we were before Mr B added his Hermetically-compromised ideas to this debate!
+The answer is in the negative since we are now more in the dark than we were before Mr B dumped another load of his Hermetically-compromised ideas on his unfortunate readers!